-When an individual is exposed to the SARS-CoV-2 virus, and is subsequently infected with Covid-19, their body makes antibodies that can be detected by testing for immunoglobulins in the blood.
+When an individual is exposed to the SARS-CoV-2 virus and is subsequently infected with Covid-19, their immune system makes antibodies that can be detected by testing for immunoglobulins in the blood.
 HERO Project leaders used this method of community-wide blood (or serology) testing, to estimate seroprevalence, or the occurrence of Covid-19 infections in the community.
-Phase 1 results revealed the overall four-county seroprevalence is 0.81%, or about 1 in 124 residents of these counties age 12 or older showed evidence of prior infection.
+Phase 1 - Part A results revealed the overall four-county seroprevalence is 0.81%, or about 1 in 124 residents of these counties age 12 or older showed evidence of prior infection.
+The 95% confidence interval for seroprevalence in the four-county area is 0.15% to 1.61%.